 In order to tackle this problem, Ethereum is preparing to transition to a more scalable multi-chain architecture based on a Proof-of-Stake consensus protocol.
 However, this is a tedious process that will take a long time to complete.
 By all estimates, Ethereum 2.0 will not be fully functional until 2022, so solutions are needed until then to mitigate these issues.

 Another option is for DeFi apps to switch to a different blockchain altogether.
-Many state of the art Proof-of-Stake blockchains have already implemented the functionalities that Ethereum 2.0 will eventually bring, such as multi-chain support and a high transaction throughput.
+Many state-of-the-art Proof-of-Stake blockchains have already implemented the functionalities that Ethereum 2.0 will eventually bring, such as multi-chain support and high transaction throughput.
 However, porting a DeFi platform originally designed for Ethereum to another blockchain requires a lot of development work, which adds a significant amount of friction to this transition.

 A good example of this is Wrapped Bitcoin.
 Thanks to this DeFi product, it is possible to send BTC to a time-locked contract on the Bitcoin blockchain and receive the same amount of wBTC tokens on the Ethereum blockchain.
 At all times, wBTC can be redeemed again for the same amount of Bitcoin, thus pegging the price of wBTC to BTC.